 Hidden Treasure Hike at El Silencio Lodge

 The treasures of Bajos del Toro aren’t gold or silver.
-The treasures are of a bright green and brilliant blue.
+The treasures are bright green and brilliant blue.
 The Hidden Treasure Hike in the Bajos del Toro area is taken from El Silencio Lodge in the Cloud Forest.
 Experience this unique ecosystem with an experienced naturalist guide who can point out wildlife and hidden treasures.

 Costa Rica Hiking Combo Tours: